nov1n/pixyll/_posts/2015-04-28-webstorm-livetemplates.md

 <i>Description:</i> Get a session variable.<br/>
 <i>Template text:</i><br/>
 {% highlight ruby %}
-Session.get("$PARAMETER$")$END$
+Session.get("$PARAM$")$END$
 {% endhighlight %}

 Let's break down what the template text means.
-The `$PARAMETER$` stands for a variable field in the template.
+The `$PARAM$` stands for a variable field in the template.
 In this case the name of the session variable we wish to get. `$END$` is where the cursor ends after hitting tab.

 ## 2. Template helpers
 <i>Abbreviation:</i> thelp<br/>